Organizing your pantry Part 2: creating zones

 Zones = Categories

 However, zones are customized for you.
 For example, in the store, peanut butter and bread are usually sold on separate aisles but you typically use them together.
-I've created a zone, sometimes with a basket or bin to contain them, for peanut butter, almond butter or other nut butters, jelly, jam, honey (depending on how the client eats it), and bread.
-This is to make it easier and....uncomplicated
+I've created a zone for nut butters and spreads, sometimes containing it with a basket or bin or placed the jars on their own lazy susan.
+And labeled it, of course.

 Breakfast foods